 It turns in exceptional optical performance — in fact, it is one of the best performing APS-C lenses around this focal length from any system.
 Sharpness is impressive wide-open, even out to edges.
 Minimal barrel distortion, excellent flare control, and very little lateral chromatic aberration round out the list of image quality pros.

 There really is not much to complain about here.
 It is a very versatile, affordable, and fantastically performing lens that belongs in the bag of anyone who shoots with Canon EOS M bodies.

 Telephoto: Canon EF-M 55-200mm f/4.5-6.3 IS STM

-Weighing in at just 260 grams, 3.41 inches in length, this 90-230mm (full-frame equivalent) zoom lens has an impressively small footprint.
-Like all EF-M lenses, it showcases a sleek barrel and finely textured zoom and focus rings.
+Weighing in at just 260 grams, 3.41 inches in length, this 90-320mm (full-frame equivalent) zoom lens has an impressively small footprint.
+Like all EF-M lenses, the Canon EF-M 55-200mm f/4.5-6.3 IS STM showcases a sleek barrel and finely textured zoom and focus rings.

 Again, like most EF-M lenses, it continues the trend out of outperforming its EF-S counterpart (in this case, the EF-S 55-250) in the image quality department.
 It is impeccably sharp across 90% of the frame wide-open, though it does lose a bit at the very long end.
 Everything improves upon stopping down where the entire frame is resolving extremely well.